 The paired, 6-over-6 windows, shutters, portico, symmetrical façade, and side gable roof are indicative of the style.
+City of Birmingham, photo by KDG, 2022.

 Dutch Colonial Revival, 1880-1955

 Dutch Colonial is considered a subtype of the Colonial style.
 The Dutch Colonial style was prevalent from around 1625 to circa 1840 and was most often found in areas of Dutch settlement along the Hudson River in the northeast United States.
 Dutch Colonial Revival, similar to Colonial Revival, was popularized at the tail end of the nineteenth century into the early-to mid-twentieth century during a renewed interest in early English and Dutch colonial houses.
 Gabled roofs with flared eaves and gambrel roof forms, often with a large, shed dormer, are characteristic of the Dutch Colonial Revival style.
 Wood cladding and stone often clad the exterior.